OscarGVelasco/ClusterFoldSimilarity/README.md

 It can be easily integrated on any existing single-cell analysis pipeline, and it is compatible with the most used single-cell objects: `Seurat` and `SingleCellExperiment`.

+Parallel computing is available through the option parallel=TRUE which make use of BiocParallel.

 # Using ClusterFoldSimilarity to find similar clusters/cell-groups across datasets

 Typically, `ClusterFoldSimilarity` will receive as input either a list of two or more `Seurat` or `SingleCellExperiment` objects, **containing processed data**: filtered and clustered/grouped by a phenotypic variable of our choice.